 Having first aid knowledge can be really useful especially in times of need.
-With a little research and a first aid kit you will know what to do during an injury to respond to the needs of your dog.
-Remember injured animals can react different than normal, so you also need to be careful during the process to avoid being bitten.
+With a little research and a first aid kit, you will know what to do during an injury to respond to the needs of your dog.
+Remember injured animals can react differently than normal, so you also need to be careful during the process to avoid being bitten.

 Here are some of the first aid tips that you can use to help your dog when it is in need of treatment:

 Allergies are reactions to chemicals, drugs, something eaten, or even sunlight.
 They are usually not life-threatening and will go away by themselves.
 Unfortunately, there are dogs that are quite sensitive and have certain allergies.

 Once an allergy has been triggered, it may lead to other conditions like heavy or trouble breathing or at the worst – anaphylactic shock.

 Antihistamines are generally the best treatment; but if severe, steroids are sometimes given.
 Just be sure that you do not give any medicine without really knowing its usage and dosage as it can cause more harm to your pet.

 Your vet will be able to supply you with a low dose of antihistamines to keep in your first aid kit and advise you the dosage.